BIGJRA/BIGJRA.github.io/rejuv.md

 It is optional, but the outcome affects relationship points: winning grants (+5 Allen, +5 Alice), losing grants (-3 Allen, -3 Alice).

 After some interesting scenes, head up to battle some goons.
-You’ll be tag-teamed with the other characters here -- these fights aren’t too tough.
+You'll be tag-teamed with the other characters here -- these fights aren't too tough.

 After… that, head up and follow the path.
 In general, the next few rooms are straightforward progression, talking to characters as necessary.
-You’ll also find this, in the room with hoverboard dude:
+You'll also find this, in the room with hoverboard dude:

 ZCell 102: Eclysia Pyramid